MoAKgit/Iranian-Car-Licence-Plate-Detection/README.md

 Notice that yolo-v7 should be cloned from github:

-and also the pre-trained weights are available from the link below:
+And also the pre-trained weights are available from the link below:
 #######################################################################

 stage2: